Dashron/Roads/README.md

         ```

  - You can Manually execute a resource method.
-This will behave just like a web request without having to use HTTP.

 	```node
         // Tie to node's HTTP server